 Doing business in China can be a challenge.
-But for those that persist, China creates an amazing business opportunity.
+But for those who persist to approach the Chinese business culture with respect, amazing business opportunities open up.

-I have been doing business in China for quite some time and want to share my insights (thanks Tero).
+I have been doing business in China for quite some time and want to share my insights on Chinese business culture, etiquette and cultural differences. (thanks Tero).

-I hope they help you to have a rewarding experience in China as well.
+I hope they help you to do have a rewarding experience in China as well.

 “Let China sleep, for when she awakes, she will shake the world.” — Napoleon